Healthy Homes Assessment Churton Park

 Insulation Churton Park

-Insulation for underfloor and ceilings has been compulsory to all rental houses as of July 1st, 2019.
-All landlords and property managers have to ensure that the insulation is in line with the new quality.
-In some instances, existing ceiling insulation or insulation in the sub floor space may require to be filled with or replaced.
+Insulation for underfloor and ceilings is mandatory on all rental homes as of July 1st, 2019.
+All landlords and property managers are required to make sure that the insulation is up to current quality.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be topped up or replaced.

-A properly insulated home can reduce condensation, and decrease the risk of mould and damp, and also makes it easier to allow the household to keep the heat.
+A properly insulated home will help to control condensation and reduce the chances of mould and dampness and will also make much easier for the home to keep warmth.

 • Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3